Graduate Programs

 The right of appeal, through instructors/professors/deans in the following order, is available for students who feel they have received an unfair grade:

-1. the instructor of the course
+1. The instructor of the course

-2. the program director
+2. The program director

-3. the dean or dean's designee of the school
+3. The dean or dean's designee of the school

 Appeals in cases of suspension or expulsion: